It was another year of brewing creativity and expansion in the national capital in 2016.

 Both The Wig & Pen and Zierholz appointed new brewers, Alan Ball and Martin Budden respectively.
 Zierholz also announced plans to expand to a new estate on the edge of regional winery town Murrumbateman in 2017.

-A Currant Affair named for Tracy Grimshaw), while BentSpoke collaborated with Wadworth’s in the UK and with Cooking with Beer author Paul Mercurio.
+In the past year, Pact and the Wig & Pen put out several Pact and Pen beers (who could forget A Currant Affair named for Tracy Grimshaw), while BentSpoke collaborated with Wadworth’s in the UK and with Cooking with Beer author Paul Mercurio.

 And, for Canberra Beer Week, all five major breweries combined to produce High 5, a beer using five different malts and five different hops.